The Rugrats Movie: Plot

 Didi Pickles is pregnant with her second baby, which makes her son Tommy worry how that will change the family dynamic.
-The birth comes unexpectedly early, and Didi gives birth to a boy named Dil.
-Upon bringing him home, she and her husband Stu struggle to cope with Dil's constant outbursts.
-Tommy finds Dil hard to get along with, but Stu assures him that one day, he will be happy to have Dil in the family, and Tommy accepts his newfound responsibility as an older brother.
+Didi gives birth to a boy, Dil, but upon bringing him home, she and her husband Stu struggle to cope with Dil's constant outbursts, while Tommy struggles to get along with Dil as the latter keeps all of Tommy's toys for himself, but Stu assures him that one day, he will be happy to have Dil as his little brother.

-With Dil still causing problems at the Pickles' home, the twins, Phil and Lil suggest using the Reptar Wagon Stu has built for a toy contest in Japan to take him back to the hospital.
+With Dil still causing problems at the Pickles' home, the twins Phil and Lil suggest using the Reptar Wagon Stu has built for a toy contest in Japan to take him back to the hospital.
 As Tommy and his friend, Chuckie argue with Phil and Lil, Angelica, Tommy's cousin walks in, telling the babies to be quiet.
 In the process, Dil snatches her Cynthia doll from her.
 She fights Dil to get the doll back and accidentally kicks the Reptar wagon, which begins to drive away with the babies on board.
 They speed recklessly through the streets and land in the back of a van, which crashes in the woods.
-Angelica shows no concern until she finds out that the babies have taken her Cynthia doll, which prompts her to take the family dog, Spike, to find them and retrieve Cynthia.
+Angelica realizes that Cynthia is missing and ventures out with the family dog Spike to find the babies.

 Tommy leads the babies toward a ranger's cabin, believing it to be the home of a magic "lizard" (a mispronunciation of wizard) who can grant their wish to go home.
 On the way, they encounter monkeys who hijacked a crashed circus train.
 They kidnap Dil, and Tommy's friends refuse to help rescue him, believing they are better off without him, so Tommy sets off after Dil alone.
 Meanwhile, the family discovers the babies are missing and sets out to find them in the face of the media sensation that has suddenly generated around their children's disappearance.
-Drew and Charlotte arrive and Drew learns from reporter Rex Pester that his brother lost Angelica, causing Drew to attack Stu.
+Angelica's parents Drew and Charlotte arrive and Drew learns from reporter Rex Pester that his brother lost Angelica, causing Drew to attack Stu.